EdwinVW/dapr-workshop/Assignment04/step-by-step.md

 ## Assignment goals

-In order to complete this assignment, the following goals must be met:
+To complete this assignment, you must reach the following goals:

 - The TrafficControl service saves the state of a vehicle (`VehicleState` class) using the state management building block after vehicle entry.
-- The TrafficControl service reads, updates and saves the state of a vehicle using the state management building block after vehicle exit.
+- The TrafficControl service reads and updates the state of a vehicle using the state management building block after vehicle exit.

 This assignment targets number **3** in the end-state setup: